Human resource management

 Skills for your CV

-An HRM degree will give you many transferable skills including:
+An HRM degree gives you many transferable skills including:

 - written communication skills developed through writing essays